Wapping: Modern times

+Wapping, looking north.
+From left on the Thames are the police boat yard, the Marine Policing Unit (cyan roof) and Wapping Pier.
+Wapping Gardens are centre-left by the John Orwell Sports Centre.
+Trees lining Wapping Ornamental Canal lead from left towards the old Tobacco Dock and Wapping Woods.
+Shadwell Basin is at right.

 Wapping was devastated by German bombing in the Second World War and by the post-war closure of the docks.
 It remained a run-down and derelict area into the 1980s, when the area was transferred to the management of the London Docklands Development Corporation, a government quango with the task of redeveloping the Docklands.
 The London Docks were largely filled in and redeveloped with a variety of commercial, light industrial and residential properties.

 St John's Church, Wapping (1756) was located on what is now Scandrett Street.
 Only the tower and shell survived wartime bombing, and have now been converted to housing.

 Wapping dispute

 The "Wapping dispute" or "Battle of Wapping" was, along with the miners' strike of 1984–85, a significant turning point in the history of the trade union movement and of UK industrial relations.
 It started on 24 January 1986 when some 6,000 newspaper workers went on strike after protracted negotiation with their employer, News International (parent of Times Newspapers and News Group Newspapers, and chaired by Rupert Murdoch).
 News International had built and clandestinely equipped a new printing plant for all its titles in Wapping, and when the print unions announced a strike it activated this new plant with the assistance of the Electrical, Electronic, Telecommunications and Plumbing Union (EETPU).

 The plant was nicknamed "Fortress Wapping" when the sacked print workers effectively besieged it, mounting round-the-clock pickets and blockades in an ultimately unsuccessful attempt to thwart the move.
 In 2005, News International announced the intention to move the print works to regional presses based in Broxbourne (the world's largest printing plant, opened March 2008), Liverpool and Glasgow.
 The editorial staff were to remain, however, and there was talk of redeveloping the sizeable plot that makes up the printing works.